pyramidi0n/webform-validate/README.md

 * [html5-time](#html5-time)
 * [html5-color](#html5-color)

-These functions always accept at least one string parameter, and may include keyword parameters relevant to the type of input.
+These functions always accept at least one input string parameter, and may include keyword parameters relevant to the type of input.

+When a function fails to validate the input string, it will return at least one `nil`.

+When a function successfully validates the input string, it will return the input string and, depending on the type of input, additional parsed values that may be convenient for the calling code.
+For example, the `html-date` function will return the year, month, and day as strings.

 ### html-checkbox